MatthewWaller/Arithmetic_Word_Problem_Compendium/README.md

 ## Data Format

-The dataset is provided in JSONL format with the following files:
+The dataset is provided in JSONL format with the following file:
-- `sample_train.jsonl`: Training dataset with 1,000 problems
-- `sample_eval.jsonl`: Evaluation dataset with 1,000 problems
+- `sample.jsonl`: Dataset with 1,000 problems

 Each problem entry contains:
 ```json